saltyrtc/saltyrtc-meta/Task-WebRTC.md

 message on the receiver's side while allowing any combination of ordered/unordered and reliable/unreliable transport channel underneath.

-## Wrapped Data Channel
+## Secure Data Channel

 This protocol adds another security layer for WebRTC data channels as we want our protocol to sustain broken (D)TLS environments.
-A data channel that uses this security layer will be called *Wrapped Data Channel*.
+A data channel that uses this security layer will be called *Secure Data Channel*.
-Note that the user MAY or MAY NOT choose to use wrapped data channels for its purpose.
-However, the handed over signalling channel MUST use a wrapped data channel.
+Note that the user MAY or MAY NOT choose to use secure data channels for its purpose.
+However, the handed over signalling channel MUST use a secure data channel.

 # Task Protocol Name